-The New Mutants is currently set to be released in UK cinemas on the 10th April 2020, a week after it comes out in the US.
+The New Mutants is currently set to be released in UK cinemas on the 10th April 2020, less than a week after it comes out in the US.

 After Fox was bought by fellow studio Disney, new considerations (including the film not competing with Disney’s own) came into play, leading some to wondering if the film would ever see the light of day.

 The latest rumblings (via Variety) is that the studio is “unimpressed with New Mutants… and believes it has limited box office potential”.

 Still, at time of writing, the film remains on course for cinema release in spring 2020.